Li Bi: Historians' views of Li Bi

-Contrary to the Old Book of Tang and the New Book of Tang, which had relatively short records of Li Bi's deeds, Sima Guang, also of the Song dynasty, included extensive records of Li Bi's contributions in his Zizhi Tongjian – but personally wrote only a short comment about Li Bi, stating:
+Contrary to the Old Book of Tang and the New Book of Tang, which had relatively short records of Li Bi's deeds, Sima Guang, also of the Song dynasty, included extensive records of Li Bi's contributions in his Zizhi Tongjian – but personally wrote only a short comment about Li Bi, stating: (Note: In his Zizhi Tongjian Kaoyi, Sima also claimed that Li Bi told Emperor Suzong that "Xiaojing (Li Hong's posthumous name) was poisoned".
+Sima then theorized that the record in Li Hong's biography in New Book of Tang (that Li Hong was poisoned) was based on this conversation and the indirect record found in the Tang Li.)

 Li Bi had many strategies, but he liked to talk about gods and ghosts, and those things sounded ridiculous.
 Therefore, he was looked on lightly by others.

 The commentator to the Zizhi Tongjian, Hu Sanxing, toward the end of the Song dynasty, was in turn very complimentary of Li Bi, believing that his devotion in Taoism was a way to avoid getting in danger, while making exceptional contributions during the reigns of three emperors.
 His view was shared by the modern historian Bo Yang, who even ranked Li Bi to be the most talented Chinese chancellor since Wang Meng.
 Bo was particularly complimentary of Li Bi's suggestions that led to the gradual alleviation of Tufan attacks against Tang.